ikluft/LongitudeTZ/src/perl/README.md

 # INSTALLATION

 TimeZone::Solar can be installed from CPAN.
-See https://metacpan.org/pod/TimeZone::Solar for the source code.
+See [https://metacpan.org/pod/TimeZone::Solar](https://metacpan.org/pod/TimeZone::Solar) for source code of released packages.
+The source code repository is at [https://github.com/ikluft/LongitudeTZ](https://github.com/ikluft/LongitudeTZ).

+## Set Up Perl Environment

+For a development environment, make sure Perl is installed.
+Check first if binary packages are available for your OS & platform.
+More information can be found at [https://metacpan.org/dist/perl/view/INSTALL](https://metacpan.org/dist/perl/view/INSTALL).

-For a development environment, install Dist::Zilla.
+Then install Dist::Zilla.
 Additionally, installing Perl::Critic is optional but recommended for building and testing.

-On Debian-based systems they can be installed with this command:
+On Debian-based Linux systems they can be installed with this command:

     sudo apt install libdist-zilla-perl libperl-critic-perl

-On RPM-based systems (Fedora, Red Hat and CentOS derivatives):
+On RPM-based Linux systems (Fedora, Red Hat and CentOS derivatives):

     sudo dnf install perl-Dist-Zilla perl-Perl-Critic

-Then run:
+On operating systems which don't provide binary packages of Dist::Zilla or Perl::Critic, install them from CPAN with this command:

+    cpan install Dist::Zilla Perl::Critic

+## Set Up TimeZone::Solar

+Download TimeZone::Solar source code using either "git clone https://github.com/ikluft/LongitudeTZ.git" or unpack the zip file from [https://github.com/ikluft/LongitudeTZ/archive/refs/heads/main.zip](https://github.com/ikluft/LongitudeTZ/archive/refs/heads/main.zip).

+Change into the source directory.
+Then run these Dist::Zilla commands to set up the environment for build, test and install:

     dzil authordeps --missing | cpanm
     dzil listdeps --missing | cpanm
     dzil build
     dzil test
     dzil install

+Prior to submitting pull requests for consideration for inclusion in the package, additional tests can be performed with the author and/or release options:

+    dzil test --author
+    dzil test --release

 # FUNCTIONS AND METHODS